nuxt/framework/docs/content/1.docs/3.api/3.utils/preload-route-components.md

 `preloadRouteComponent` allows you to manually preload individual pages in your Nuxt app.

-> Preloading routes loads the components of a given route that user will naviagate to very soon.
+> Preloading routes loads the components of a given route that the user will naviagate to very soon.
 This ensures that the components are available earlier and less likely to block the navigation, improving performance.

 ::Alert
 Nuxt already automaticlly preload the nessecary routes if you're using `NuxtLink` component.